nandoflorestan/releaser/README.rst

 a release script that differs a little bit from others.)

 Now that I use *releaser* I can release my Python libraries more quickly and easily, so I find that I release more often.
+Well worth the initial investment.

 Many steps of a common Python release process have already been implemented, and you can easily write your own.
 If you do write a step, please donate it